ceciliasx/verdicto/README.md

 - 📝 **Testimonials**
   - Clients can submit and view testimonials.
   - Displayed on a dedicated `testimonials/` page.

+- 🤖 **AI Chatbot (Gemini + Livewire)**
+  - Users can interact with an AI chatbot powered by Gemini AI API.
+  - Accessible via a floating bubble that links to `/chatbot`.
+  - Built using Laravel Livewire for dynamic, real-time interaction.

 - 👤 **Profile Management**
   - Users can edit their profile in `profile/`.